-The case manager informs the member of all available non-Medicaid and Medicaid services including waiver services.
+The case manager or health home coordinator informs the member of all available non-Medicaid and Medicaid services including waiver services.
 There are waiver informational brochures available to share with members and their parents/guardians.
+Brochures are available at each of the HHS county offices.
 Information is also available on the Iowa Medicaid and MCO websites.
 The brochures include information on eligibility, service descriptions, and the application process.
-Once a member begins the enrollment process and has a case manager or community-based case manager assigned, a more detailed review of services and providers that are available in the area occurs as part of the planning process for developing a member's plan of care.
+Once a member begins the enrollment process and has a HHS TCM, health home coordinator, or community-based case manager assigned, a more detailed review of services and providers that are available in the area occurs as part of the planning process for developing a participant's plan of care.

-The case manager will also discuss with the member the self-direction option and give the member the option of selfdirecting services available.
+The case manager or health home coordinator will also discuss with the member the self-direction option and give the member the option of self-directing services available.
 The member and the interdisciplinary team choose services and supports that meet the member's needs and preferences, which become part of the service plan.
 Service plans must:

--Reflect that the setting in which the member resides is chosen by the member;

--Reflect the member's strengths and preferences;

--Reflect the clinical and support needs as identified through the needs assessment;

--Include individually identified goals and desired outcomes which are observable and measurable;

--Include the interventions and supports needed to meet member's goals and incremental action steps as appropriate; -Reflect the services and supports, both paid and unpaid, that will assist the member to achieve identified goals, the frequency of services and the providers of those services and supports, including natural supports;

--Include the names of providers responsible for carrying out the interventions or supports including who is responsible for implementing each goal on the plan and the timeframes for each service;

--Include the identified activities to encourage the member to make choices, to experience a sense of achievement, and to modify or continue participation in the service plan;

--Include a description of any restrictions on the member's rights, including the need for the restriction and a plan to restore the rights.
-For this purpose, rights include maintenance of personal funds and self-administration of medications; -Reflect risk factors and measures in place to minimize them, including individualized back-up plans and strategies when needed;

--Include a plan for emergencies;

--Be understandable to the member receiving services and supports, and the individuals important in supporting the member;

--Identify the individual and/or entity responsible for monitoring the plan;

--Be finalized and agreed to, with the informed consent of the member in writing, and signed by all individuals and providers responsible for its implementation;

--Be distributed to the member and other people involved in the plan;

--Indicate if the member has elected to self-direct services and, as applicable, which services the member elects to selfdirect; and

--Prevent the provision of unnecessary or inappropriate services and supports.
+- a.
+Reflect that the setting in which the individual resides is chosen by the member; - b.
+Reflect the member's strengths and preferences; - c.
+Reflect the clinical and support needs as identified through the needs assessment; - d.
+Include individually identified goals and desired outcomes which are observable and measurable; - e.
+Include the interventions and supports needed to meet member goals and incremental action steps as appropriate; - f.
+Reflect the services and supports, both paid and unpaid, that will assist the individual to achieve identified goals, the frequency of services and the providers of those services and supports, including natural supports; - g.
+Include the names of providers responsible for carrying out the interventions or supports including who is responsible for implementing each goal on the plan and the timeframes for each service; - h.
+Include the identified activities to encourage the member to make choices, to experience a sense of achievement, and to modify or continue participation in the service plan; - i.
+Include a description of any restrictions on the member's rights, including the need for the restriction and a plan to restore the rights (for this purpose, rights include maintenance of personal funds and self-administration of medications); - j.
+Reflect risk factors and measures in place to minimize them, including individualized back-up plans and strategies when needed; - k.
+Include a plan for emergencies; - Be understandable to the member receiving services and supports, and the individuals important in supporting him or her: - m.
+Identify the individual and/or entity responsible for monitoring the plan; - n.
+Be finalized and agreed to, with the informed consent of the member in writing, and signed by all individuals and providers responsible for its implementation; - o.
+Be distributed to the member and other people involved in the plan; - p.
+Indicate if the member has elected to self-direct services and, as applicable, which services the participant elects to self-direct; and - q.
+Prevent the provision of unnecessary or inappropriate services and supports.

-The case manager will be responsible for coordination, monitoring and overseeing the implementation of the service plan including Medicaid and non-Medicaid services.
-If a member chooses to self-direct, the member, with the help of a case manager identifies who will be providing Independent Support Broker Services.
+The case manager or health home coordinator will be responsible for coordination, monitoring and overseeing the implementation of the service plan including Medicaid and non-Medicaid services.
+If a member chooses to self-direct, the member with the help of a case manager or health home coordinator identifies who will be providing Independent Support Broker Services.